-How Ratt’s ‘Invasion of Your Privacy’ Changed Everything for Soccer’s Alexi Lalas
+How Ratt’s ‘Invasion of Your Privacy’ Impacted Soccer’s Alexi Lalas

 In the summer of 1985, I was a teenaged kid growing up in the suburbs of Detroit and cruising Woodward Avenue with the windows down and the stereo up.
 I was a full-on Ratt devotee.
 Out of the Cellar had been released the year before, and the band's signature sound – a perfectly balanced combination of sleaze and glam – had quickly become part of my musical DNA.